hitchhiker54/TypeInfoTool/README.md

 WIP

-Basic rewrite of Reunion's code, specifically for SWBF 2 (2017).
+Full rewrite in C# of Reunion's bf4 sdk code, specifically for SWBF 2 (2017).

 Requires about 50mins to run when calling GetVtable() in SDKClassInfo, 2 mins if not (on my machine).
 Should scale with no. of logical cores.